zh1huang/tp/docs/UserGuide.md

 ### Listing all items

 Shows a list of all items in the inventory list.
-The attributes shown are: Item name, purchase cost, selling price, quantity, and if they have remarks.
+(Arranged in alphabetical order for name) The attributes shown are: Item name, purchase cost, selling price, quantity, and if they have remarks.

 Under remarks, `x` signifies that the item does not have any remarks, while `o` signifies that it has remarks.